ceejbot/jthoober/README.md

 ### Rules

 The rules file must export an array of hashes; each hash is passed to the Rule constructor to make an object.
-(NOTE: I will make this smarter than that before publishing this.)
 Set up rules that match repos to scripts to execute when jthoober receives an event.
 Here are some examples:

 ```javascript
 module.exports =